An Offshore Accident Firm You Can Trust

 Distracted Mariners

 Shipping accidents on navigable waters may occur because the navigator of a ship or crew is distracted by a cell or other wireless device.
 Just as phones and texting can distract drivers on the highway, wireless devices can lead to serious accidents at sea, including collisions and groundings.
-The U.S. Coast Guard recently issued a safety advisory warning the industry of the risk of use of cell phones and other wireless devices while operating a vessel.
-Unfortunately, too many mariners don't pay attention to the warning until after a serious accident occurs.
+The U.S. Coast Guard recently issued a safety advisory warning the industry of the risk of using cell phones and other wireless devices while operating a vessel.

 Ships & Cell Phone Use